 The Commission contracted with Virginia Health Information (VHI) to prepare the data set to assist carriers, providers and arbitrators in determining commercially reasonable payments and resolving payment disputes for out-of-network services.
 The data set is not a required fee schedule.

 The data set only includes services covered by the Virginia law, including emergency services at a hospital and non-emergency health care services provided to an enrollee at an in-network hospital or other in-network health care facility.
 Key services include:

 The data set, at its inception effective Jan.
 1, 2021, must be based on the most recently available full calendar year of data, so claims are for services provided between Jan.
 1 - Dec.
 31, 2019.
 The calculations are drawn from commercial health plan claims and exclude Medicare and Medicaid claims, and claims paid on other than a fee-for-service basis.
 The data set includes the following amounts:

-- The median allowed amount (combined in- and out-of-network) from 2019 and updated for 2021 using a Medical Consumer Price Index (CPI) adjustment.
+- The median allowed amount (combined in- and out-of-network) from 2019 and updated each year using a Medical Consumer Price Index (CPI) adjustment.

-- The median billed amount (combined in- and out-of-network) from 2019 and updated for 2021 using a Medical Consumer Price Index (CPI) adjustment.
+- The median billed amount (combined in- and out-of-network) from 2019 and updated each year using a Medical Consumer Price Index (CPI) adjustment.

 Allowed amount is the sum of the amount paid by the payer and all enrollee cost-sharing.

 In addition, the data set provides the calculations by geographic rating area, health planning region as commonly used by VHI in reporting, and statewide, except when suppressed if a field includes less than 30 claims.

 Updates to the data set in subsequent years must be based on the original data set adjusted by the Medical CPI.
 The data set that is to be used for the upcoming year will be finalized and published by November 1st.
 As required by Virginia law, VHI will update the data set to delineate between claims paid in-network versus out-of-network once that data is available.